 Zomba Forest Lodge is an eco-lodge with a green heart – completely off the grid so come for a break from technology and tune into nature’s real world with many hikes, birding and lazing around in hammocks with huge forest and mountain views to fill your lens.
 Owners cook wholesome foods from their gardens and are dedicated to reforestation work in their area.
 As the sun sets, solar lanterns come out and you eat by candlelight in the pure silence of the natural world.

 Find plenty of glass-bottled water in the room, solar lighting for lights and set times for electricity and Wi-Fi in an authentic breakaway from hectic urban living for a while.
 Make sure you book enough time for nature walks, birding and picnics in the conservancy at Mbweha Safari Camp where funky euphorbia candelabra, acacia and other iconic indigenous trees shade the tasteful guest areas, decks and walkways.
-Game drives just happen without radios and other technologies, just the wildlife as it unfolds in a sensory landscape.
+Game drives at Mbweha are without radios and other technologies, just the wildlife as it unfolds in a sensory landscape.

 The camp boasts nine intimate safari tents with ensuite showers raised on solid concrete bases with canvas roofs to regulate the temperatures and ensure they do not impact on nature.
 Chongwe River Camp focuses on nature – walking trails, canoeing down the river, and boat trips to find birds and crocs, fishing on a catch-and-release basis and day and night game drives every day to find leopards, wild dogs and more.

-Only 6 tents for 12 visitors are set up in a mobile camp at Zambezi Expeditions just before you arrive and you spend your days in the great wilderness walking, canoeing, game driving, boating and fishing.
+Only 6 tents for 12 visitors are set up in a mobile camp at Zambezi Expeditions just before you arrive and you spend your days in the great wilderness of Mana Pools – walking, canoeing, game driving, boating and fishing.
 Glamping comfort where you can sleep well in double beds, grab a hot shower and sit around a fire dining on excellent grilled meats and vegetables.
 A chance to get back to your roots and immerse yourself in nature in one of the most spectacular settings to be found in Zimbabwe.